'An act of God': Enchanter's emergency beacon floated past men fighting for survival

 Pilditch said the decisions at North Cape were more complex and he challenged the prosecution’s three nautical mile theory placing more risk on the vessel.

-“The prosecution are setting its mark or raising a flag that there is a distinction to be drawn on the three nautical miles outside and within, but they need to show why it’s unsafe or risky to be closer than three and generally known to a confident master,” Pilditch said.
+“The prosecution are setting [their] mark or raising a flag that there is a distinction to be drawn on the three nautical miles outside and within, but they need to show why it’s unsafe or risky to be closer than three [for a skipper] generally known to a confident master,” Pilditch said.

 Maritime New Zealand will call 14 witnesses over the next week and a half including survivors Peter Ward, Jayde Cook and Ben Stinson along with the Florence Nightingale skipper, Matt Gentry.